kaluma-project/kaluma-cli/README.md

 - `<file>` : Path to the file to bundle.
 - `-o, --output <file>` option : Output path of bundled code. (**Default:** `bundle.js`).
 - `-m, --minify` option : Minify the bundled code.
 It can reduce the code size, but it may harden to debug.
-- `-s, --sourcemap` option : Generates source-map file.
+- `-c, --sourcemap` option : Generates source-map file.

 Example: